alercebroker/pipeline/README.rst

 .. code:: python

-    apf make_migrations
+    dbp make_migrations
-    apf migrate
+    dbp migrate

 This will set the head state for tracking changes on the database and also execute any migrations that might be present.

-The first command ``apf make_migrations`` will create migration files according to differences from apf models and your database.
+The first command ``dbp make_migrations`` will create migration files according to differences from dbp models and your database.

-The seccond command ``apf migrate`` will execute the migrations and update your database.
+The seccond command ``dbp migrate`` will execute the migrations and update your database.

 What migrations can and can't detect
 +++++++++++++++++++++++++++++++++++++++++